wendyverdonk93/docs/content/payment-methods/wallet/applepay/apple-pay-testing.md

 ## Testing

 Currently, it is only possible to conduct limited testing with Apple Pay.
-This can be carried out with [Appetize.io](https://appetize.io/).
+This can be carried out with [Appetize.io](https://appetize.io/)

 This emulator allows the pretransaction to be created when ordering and using the payment method Apple Pay.
-When attempting to complete the order, you will be blocked on the MultiSafepay payment page with the error "this device is not supported" but the pretransaction with Apple Pay as a gateway will be created.

-This allows to see wehther a connection to our server exists.
+When attempting to complete the order, you will be blocked on the MultiSafepay payment page with the error "this device is not supported" but the pretransaction with Apple Pay as a gateway will be created to check whether a connection to our server exists.
 Furthermore, it is not possible to fully complete the test transaction.

-So you can test the visibility + prestransaction currently.